viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

 .. admonition:: TL;DR

     These modifications are **not** strictly necessary, but they can improve the time response of the beam energy and :math:`I_0`.
+They are **strongly suggested** for MCP-LEED setups.
 This enables faster LEED-:math:`I(V)` measurements:

-      * On the ``BEAM HV`` board replace capacitors C32 and C40 with two 470 mF capacitors and C23 with a 470 µF electrolytic capacitor.
+      * On the ``BEAM HV`` board replace capacitors C32 and C40 with two 470 nF capacitors and C23 with a 470 µF electrolytic capacitor.

 The speed at which the beam energy is changed from one value to the next, and, particularly, the time it takes to stabilize a new value of the energy determines how quick a LEED-:math:`I(V)` measurement can be.
 In fact, a LEED optics is primarily a capacitive load for the controlling electronics: a step in energy requires adjusting the voltages of (at least) filament and lenses accordingly by (dis)charging them.
 Also, the shielded cables carrying the voltages to the optics are a primarily capacitive load.
 In turn, this means that the effect of stepping the energy has even more important consequences on the stabilization of the :math:`I_0` current, to which all (dis)charging currents contribute.
 (The current through a capacitive load is proportional to the time derivative of the voltage across it.)